gabriellawong/pyiat/README.md

 # pyiat
 Analyze Implicit Association Test data

+Input is a single pandas dataframe with every trial for all subjects (long format).
-See example Jupyter notebook for usage
+See example Jupyter notebook for usage.